bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ### BigCommerce-encrypted payload JWTs

-Apps rely on BigCommerce-encrypted payload JWTs to ??describe new JWT section, revise bullet points, link??
+BigCommerce-encrypted payload JWTs let apps listen to and reason about events that affect them, but happen outside the app itself.
+These events include users installing, loading, and uninstalling the app.
+Working with these JWTs includes the following parts:
-* The user receives the JWT
+* The app receives the JWT from BigCommerce
-* then decrypts it
+* The app validates the JWT, then decrypts its payload
-* and does stuff
+* The payload's data informs what the app does next

+To learn more, see our [Apps Guide](api-docs/apps/guide/intro), especially the articles on [authorization, installation](/api-docs/apps/guide/auth), and other [app callback events](/api-docs/apps/guide/callbacks).

 ## Same-origin CORS authentication